 Many of us have spent much of the last year worrying about how hackers will attack our information security and what actions they could take to compromise our secure IT.
 Unfortunately, hackers will continue to be a threat as we move into the second half of 2021, as their techniques and methods evolve beyond the safeguards we’ve put in place to keep them out.

 This ongoing threat is relevant to businesses large and small.
 Size is no longer relevant – every business that has data is at risk of being targeted by hackers.

 Implementing better IT solutions to protect against hackers is a little bit like climbing a mountain.
 Just when you thought the challenge was over, the peak recedes into the clouds and you have to continue the ascent.

 Don’t give in to frustration or inertia.
 Learn how hackers think.
-Then let us show you how a managed service provider like Amnet can go on the offensive for your company, tackling the challenge of cybersecurity while you get back to business.
+Then let us show you how a managed service provider like Amnet can go on the offensive for your company, tackling the challenge of cybersecurity solutions for Colorado businesses while you get back to business.

 Prevent Hackers with Better Information Security

 In 2020, the switch to remote work was instrumental in making our computer network security more vulnerable to threats from bad actors.
 However, that’s not the only thing that’s changed.
 Over time, hackers have gotten exponentially faster at exploiting every little weakness in your otherwise secure IT.
 They’ve also mastered the art of manipulation and have developed techniques that will exploit even the most conscientious and security-focused employees.